Q: What is occupational therapy (OT)?

 Q: What exactly does an occupational therapist do?

 A: We assess the unique aspects of your condition or injury and develop a rehabilitation program that is individualized specifically to you.
 It’s the art and science of rehabilitating the entire upper extremity – shoulder, arm, elbow, wrist and hand – to restore function.
-We use a variety of rehab techniques and modalities, including manual therapy, ultrasound, electric stimulation, biofeedback, myofascial release, therapeutic massage, trigger point therapy, custom splinting and kinesiotaping.
+We use a variety of rehab techniques and modalities, including manual therapy, ultrasound, electrical stimulation, biofeedback, myofascial release, therapeutic massage, trigger point therapy, custom splinting and kinesiotaping.
 We can help patients overcome pain and lost function while reducing their risks of future injury.

 Q: What does a hand occupational therapist do?